aptos-labs/developer-docs/docs/concepts/gas-txn-fee.md

 - `100 + 5000 / 100 = 150` gas units if the gas unit price is `100`, or
 - `100 + 5000 / 200 = 125` gas units if the unit price is `200`.

 We are aware of the confusion this might create, and plan to present these as separate items in the future.
-However this will require some changes to the transaction output format and downstream clients, so please be patient while we work hard to make this happen.
+However, this will require some changes to the transaction output format and downstream clients, so please be patient while we work hard to make this happen.

 ## Calculating Storage Deletion Refund